Notice under Section 142(1) of Income Tax Act

 If you fail to respond to an income tax notice section 142(1), the tax department may conduct a "Best Judgment Assessment."
 This means they will assess your tax liability based on whatever information they have, which could result in a higher tax demand.

 Just as missing home loan EMI payments can lead to penalties, not responding to an income tax notice section 142(1) can result in fines and legal action.
-Bajaj Housing Finance offers flexible repayment options to help you avoid such situations with your home loan.
+Bajaj Finserv offers flexible repayment options to help you avoid such situations with your home loan.
+Ready to secure your dream home with affordable EMIs?
+Check your Bajaj Housing Finance Home Loan offers now.
+You may already be eligible, find out by entering your mobile number and OTP.

 What to do after getting a Section 142(1) Income Tax Notice?